Veteran Hall Remains: Heritage listing

 The Veteran Hall archaeological remains are associated with the explorer and statesman, William Lawson, who built the first substantial house on the site.
 The remains can potentially provide insights into settlement in the area and 19th century pastoralism, due to their intactness.
 The site has the potential to yield information about the second occupants of the site, the Metropolitan Water Supply Board, who occupied the site during the early phases of the Upper Nepean Scheme until the early years of the 20th century, when the Military took it over.
 The remains make a positive contribution to the landscape and relate harmoniously to the visual catchment of the Prospect Reservoir curtilage.

 Veteran Hall House Remains was listed on the New South Wales State Heritage Register on 18 November 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Veteran Hall and its surrounds are associated with the explorer and statesman, William Lawson, who built the first substantial house on the site.
 The historical landscape around the house remains, including plantings, fences and access road provide important insight into the former landscape of the historical property.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The remains make a positive contribution to the landscape and relate harmoniously to the visual catchment of the Prospect Reservoir curtilage.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The remains of the house, outbuildings and well can provide archaeological evidence relating to the living and working conditions on the property, when it was a large pastoral establishment, through to its later occupation by the MWS&DB; and final military use.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The archaeological remains of the house provide a rare opportunity to investigate the house and landholdings of a prominent and important historical figure.
+The archaeological remains of the house provide an opportunity to investigate the house and landholdings of a prominent and important historical figure.